-The Honorable the Speaker presented to the House a Return of the Baptisms, Mar riages, and Burials, in the District of Bedford, in the Province of Quebec, for the year 1873.
+The Honorable the Speaker presented to the House a Return of the Baptisms, Marriages, and Burials, in the District of Bedford, in the Province of Quebec, for the year 1873.

 And also a Supplementary Return of the Baptisms, Marriages, and Burials, in the District of St. Francis, in the said Province of Quebec, for the year 1871.
-Ordered, That the same do lie on the Table, and they are as follow :

-The following Petitions were severally brought up and laid on the Table :
+The following Petitions were severally brought up and laid on the Table:

-By the Honorable Mr. Mills, of E. Browne and others, of the City of Hamilton, in the Province of Ontario.
+By the Honorable Mr. Mills, of E. Browns and others, of the City of Hamilton, in the Province of Ontario.